 The mission of the Church is to receive, preserve, and propagate the doctrines and ordinances of Jesus Christ.
-The Church is a religious society established by Him.
+The Church is a religious society established and appointed by Him.

-in service of God and His Kingdom of Heaven at hand.
+in service to God and His Kingdom of Heaven at hand.

 Those dedicated ministers of the Church, unlike the ministers of other nations, are not to exercise authority one over the other but they are to serve.